jnikles1/XSA_DELETE_SERVICES/README.md

 Assumptions:
-    Both programs assume the xs CLI can be accessed with "xs"
+    Both programs assume the xs CLI can be accessed with "xs" **Both programs assume that the user is ALREADY signed in to the target space using XS CLI.
+It makes use of the existing session instead of having to handle login**

 Running these programs:
   To delete services, run the program "delete_services.sh"